dylanjayabahu/digit-recognizer/README.md

 ### Prerequisites
 - Required Python Packages: OpenCV, Numpy
   - To run training code, tensorflow package is required
-  - To only run drawing code, only tensorflow lite (tflite) package is requried
+  - To only run drawing code, only tensorflow lite (tflite) package is requried.
+With tflite, project can even be run on a raspberry pi.

 ### Usage
 Run physical_draw.py from text editor, or run from command line: